Vollorak/hong-kong-guide/Food.md

 Most classic local places will probably speak Cantonese only with no English menu so you might wanna prepare Google Translate, message me when you go, or maybe I can write down your order for you beforehand.
 A lot of these places are cash only so make sure you prepare cash.
 Also at these places, the etiquette is to pay and leave as soon as you finish eating because usually people will be queueing up outside and you're taking up space.
+There's no need to rush through your meal, just don't sit there and chat with your friends without touching your food.
 But these are the most local and authentic places you can go so I really recommend going.
 I'll mark these classic local places with [L].
 You can usually tell as well by the fact that the name ends with "Kee", a practice very common with old-school HK restaurants.